Cyber Essentials Checklist | Microbyte

 Cyber Essentials Checklist and Scope

-The Cyber Essentials checklist outlines five essential cyber security controls to help businesses protect against common cyber attacks and meet the certification requirements.
+The Cyber Essentials checklist outlines five core cyber security controls to help businesses protect against common cyber attacks and meet the certification requirements.
 These controls are vital in maintaining a strong security posture and achieving Cyber Essentials or Cyber Essentials Plus certification:

 1. Firewalls and Internet Gateways

 Properly configured firewall rules help block unauthorised access and protect your network.
 Ensure all devices are protected, and inbound traffic is tightly managed to meet the Cyber Essentials requirements.
+You must change default administrative passwords on all boundary devices to strong, unique credentials.

 2. Secure Configuration